zalando-incubator/markscheider/README.md

 in your `routes` file.

-The metrics are created in a way that is compatible with [ZMON](https://github.com/zalando/zmon).
+The metrics are created in a way that is compatible with [ZMON](https://github.com/zalando/zmon) by default.
+You can get [Prometheus](https://prometheus.io/)-compatible metrics as well by explicitly asking for `text/plain` via the `Accept` header or configuring `org.zalando.markscheider.defaultFormat = "prometheus"`

 After that, you can get metrics information in your service at `/metrics`.
 By default, that endpoint is unsecured (no authentication in place).
 For an example output of the endpoint, see `example-output.json`.